kraasch/globe/README.md

 List of things done

+  - [X] sun and moon location (lat+lon) seem delayed.
+Either visual bug or wrong calculation.
+Create some tests.
+  - [X] sunrise and sunset time is not accurate (1 or 2 hours off), match the local time in the timezone.
   - [X] refine tests and explicitly test data of:
     - [X] `☼ lat+lon.`
     - [X] `☼ rise:    01:10 h`